ivanpanshin/VinBigData_MMDetection/README.md

     ./inference_cascade.sh
     ```

     In the end, you'll end up with 2 submissions under `final_subs` directory.
 If you don't wish to run the inference yourself, you can simply download these submissions [here](https://www.kaggle.com/ivanpan/vinbigdata-subs).

+In order to run the training from the beginning, run the following:

+1. Download checkpoints + train annotations for training
+    ```
+    ./download_checkpoints.sh
+    ./download_train_data.sh
+    ```

+2. Run 1 stage of training
+    ```
+    ./train_1stage.sh
+    ```

+3. Select the best weights for 5 folds, based on AP@0.4 (AP@0.5 should work as well), and place them into `cascade_r50_augs_with_empty/fold$i.pth` directory.